microsoft/industry/fsi/docs/architectureAndDesign.md

 FSI Landing Zones on Microsoft Azure provides a scalable architecture from the very first workload to a large enterprise regardless of scale-point.
 The scale-out architecture is enabled by a purpose-built management group structure that caters for:

-* Centralized management of the platform
+* Centralized management of the platform.
-* Centralized and federated management of the landing zones, supporting N characteristics of workloads from a policy, networking, management, and security perspective
+* Centralized and federated management of the landing zones, supporting N characteristics of workloads from a policy, networking, management, and security perspective.
-* On-ramp path to Azure for existing workloads and applications, and net new development and exploration
+* On-ramp path to Azure for existing workloads and applications, and net new development and exploration.
-* Life-cycle management of Azure subscriptions
+* Life-cycle management of Azure subscriptions.

 The architecture is tied closely to the Policy-Driven governance design principle, which enables autonomy for the *platform*, *landing zones*, and the *workload* within the landing zones.
 The architecture will meet FSI customers where they are, whether it is brownfield or greenfield, and allow them to scale alongside business requirements, and is aligned with the overall platform roadmap for Microsoft Azure.

-A high-level view of the management group structure can be seen below, that provides clear intentions and boundaries for the platform and landing zones.
+A high-level view of the management group structure is depicted in the picture below, which provides clear intentions and boundaries for the platform and landing zones.

 ![FSI Landing Zones management group structure](./fsimgmt.png)